microsoft/TypeScript-Handbook/pages/Module Resolution.md

 A project source layout sometimes does not match that of the output.
 Usually a set of build steps result in generating the final output.
 These include compiling `.ts` files into `.js`, and copying dependencies from different source locations to a single output location.
-The net result is modules at runtime, may have different names than the source files containing their definitions.
+The net result is that modules at runtime may have different names than the source files containing their definitions.
-Or that module paths in the final outputs do not match their corresponding source file paths at compile time.
+Or module paths in the final output may not match their corresponding source file paths at compile time.

 The TypeScript compiler has a set of additional flags to *inform* the compiler of transformations that are expected to happen to the sources to generate the final output.

 It is important to note that the compiler will *not* perform any of these transformations;
-it just uses these pieces of Infomation to guide the process of resolving a module import to its definition file.
+it just uses these pieces of information to guide the process of resolving a module import to its definition file.

 ### Base URL